Lawrence Brooks (American veteran): Later life

 After his military service, Brooks worked as a forklift operator in New Orleans until his retirement, and he had five children.
 His wife, Leona, died shortly after Hurricane Katrina.
 In the mid-2010s, The National WWII Museum began to host an annual birthday party for Brooks.
 In 2020, this celebration included a flyover of World War II aircraft above Brooks's house, with the museum's "Victory Belles", a trio of singers performing songs predominantly from the 1940s era.
 The city of New Orleans also recognized Brooks's birthday with an official proclamation.

 Death

-Brooks died on January 5, 2022, in his New Orleans home, at the age of 112 years, 115 days.
+Brooks died on January 5, 2022, in his New Orleans home, aged 112 years and 115 days.
 His daughter, Vanessa Brooks, confirmed his death to magazine Military Times hours later.
 She said that he had been back and forth to the New Orleans VA Hospital in recent months.
 After his death, actor Gary Sinise posted a tribute on Twitter.
 Louisiana governor John Bel Edwards also posted, saying: "I am sorry to hear of the passing of Mr. Lawrence Brooks, America’s oldest World War II veteran and a proud Louisianan".
-President Joe Biden referred to Brooks as "truly the best of America".
+President Joe Biden said Brooks was "truly the best of America".